phuongdang15694/MLProject/README.md

-Comparison of ML Classification Models for Common Flu Prediction
+Comparison of ML Classification Models for Flu Prediction
 ================

 *April 2024*